KacperStasieluk/json_validator/README.md

 4. User-friendly interface with tooltips for additional guidance.

 ## Contributing
-Contributions to the Random JSON Generator are welcome.
+Contributions to the JSON Validator are welcome.
 Please ensure your pull requests are well-documented.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.